-A tasty appetizer, hearty dinner, or perfect game day snack, these Buffalo Chicken Twice Baked Sweet Potatoes dairy free, paleo, & Whole30 approved.
+A tasty appetizer, hearty dinner, or perfect game day snack, these Buffalo Chicken Twice Baked Sweet Potatoes are delicious!
+Dairy free, paleo, & Whole30 approved.

 This recipe has my heart.
 It combines two of my favorite foods, sweet potatoes and buffalo sauce.
 I’ve said it before, but I put buffalo/hot sauce on just about anything.
 Eggs for breakfast, salads for lunch, hummus for snacking, and roasted veggies and proteins for dinner.
 It is my go to condiment.

 I also eat sweet potatoes on the regular.
 With my eggs or in my smoothies for breakfast, in salads for lunch, straight out of the freezer for snacking (yes, seriously), and roasted, stuffed, or in fry form for dinner.
 You can’t go wrong with any way you make them in my opinion.